health aware

 You may be overanalyzing if your brain won't relax even in calm circumstances.
 You could find yourself seeking people for comfort or frequent examination of materials.
 Sometimes indecision freezes some people.
 Others plan endlessly and yet worry about what could go wrong.
 These clearly show that your mind is running too far without a clear direction.

 Little incidents also seem important as another sign.
-Imagine the worst—this is the propensity sometimes described as catastrophizing.
-As all-or-nothing viewpoints let, you can still find yourself thinking in extremes.
-You second-guess, travel back in time or forward and reinterpret events.
+Imagine the worst this is the propensity sometimes described as catastrophizing.
+As all or nothing viewpoints let, you can still find yourself thinking in extremes.
+You second guess travel back in time or forward and reinterpret events.
 These actions affect your mental health and prevent your appreciation of the moment.

 Types of Overthinking